Modeling of dendritic solidification and numerical analysis of the phase-field approach to model complex morphologies in alloys: Numerical implementation and results

 \subsection{Computational implementation}

 { } The phase-field formulations presented in this work are solved using computational implementations of two numerical techniques: (1) A $C^0$-continuous basis code based on the standard Finite Element Method (FEM); the code base is an in-house, C++ programing language based, parallel code framework with adaptive meshing and adaptive time-stepping - build on top of the deal.II open source Finite Element library~\cite{dealII93}, (2) A $C^1$-continuous basis code based on the Isogeometric Analysis (IGA) method; the code base is an in-house, C++ programing language based, parallel code framework - build on top of the PetIGA open source IGA library~\citep{PetIGA}.
 As can be expected, the IGA code base can model $C^0$-continuous basis also, but does not currently support some capabilities like adaptive meshing that are needed for 3D dendritic simulations.
 Both codes support a variety of implicit and explicit time stepping schemes.
-The complete code base of the current work is made available to the wider research community as an open source library~\citep{kunalDendritic2022}.
+Following the standard practise in our group to release all research codes as open source~\citep{wang2016three, jiang2016multiphysics, rudraraju2019computational}, the code base of the current work is made available to the wider research community as an open source library~\citep{kunalDendritic2022}.